 We offer online and on-campus educational opportunities in Constitutional Law & American Politics to meet the needs of James Madison Fellows

 If you are awarded a fellowship from the James Madison Memorial Fellowship Foundation, UNO is a great place to complete your master's degree.
-At UNO, we offer several courses on Constitutional Law and American Politics.
+At UNO, we offer multiple courses on Constitutional Law and American Politics.

 We have worked with dozens of fellows in the past, so we understand the specific needs of the program.
 Our online offerings work great with the busy schedule of our students who are teaching in secondary educational institutions.
 We offer two degrees that could be relevant to James Madison Fellowship recipients: the M.S. in Political Science and the M.A. in History & Government.